IBM-Cloud/docs/services/mobilepush/t_push_provider_ios.md

 {: #create-push-credentials-apns-register}

 The App ID (the bundle identifier) is a unique identifier that identifies a specific application.
 Each application requires an App ID.
-Services like the Push Notifications service are configured to the App ID.
+Services like the {{site.data.keyword.mobilepushshort}} service are configured to the App ID.